poli-git/ZeroKnowledge_home_challenge/README.md

 ## Overview

-The requirements document received listed the need to create system consisting of an on-chain smart contract and an off-chain component that demonstrates zero-knowledge proof generation and  verification using with both Rust and development practices.
+The assignment received listed the need to create system consisting of an on-chain smart contract and an off-chain component that demonstrates zero-knowledge proof generation and  verification using with both Rust and development practices.
 The system should showcase the ability to work with both [Rust][install-rust] and [Solidity][solidity-org] while implementing modern blockchain.